Tag archive for: 800 years

 History

-- History of the Faculty of Medicine of Montpellier – Thierry Lavabre-Bertrand (Montpellier)
+- History of the Montpellier School of Medicine – Thierry Lavabre-Bertrand (Montpellier)

 - Gui de Chauliac – Henri Judet (Paris)